EXCLUSIVE: Senior Saudi prince flies home to tackle MBS succession

 Saudi chief prosecutor Saud al-Mujeb has met Istanbul’s chief prosecutor Irfan Fidan twice in the last two days, but no progress has been reported.

 The Saudis are continuing to refuse Turkish investigators access to the well in the grounds of the consul-general’s home, which is 500 metres from the consulate.

 After first denying that Khashoggi had been murdered in the consulate, the Saudis now say they have arrested 18 suspects, 15 of which were members of a death squad sent to kill the prominent critic of the crown prince.

 Bin Salman has repeatedly denied knowledge of the operation, which included five members of his personal security detail, three of whom accompanied him on high-profile trips to London, Washington and Paris.

 On Monday Mujeb offered Fidan the suspects’ testimony.
 Turkey, though, demands their extradition, so they can stand trial and give evidence to a Turkish court.
 Saudi Arabia is refusing this.

-Before the Khashoggi affair, Prince Ahmad’s opposition to his nephew was a matter of public record.
+Before the Khashoggi affair, Prince Ahmed’s opposition to his nephew was a matter of public record.
 He has challenged him openly on three occasions:

 First, in the summer of 2017, when the king's brother was one of three members of the Allegiance Council, a body of senior royals tasked with choosing the succession, to oppose bin Salman’s appointment as crown prince.